BHashemi2021/Cryptocurrencies/README.md

 ## Recommendations
-The yellow outlier "BitTorrent" could be removed from dataset as its row contains only one.
+The yellow outlier "BitTorrent" could be removed from dataset as its row contains only one item.
-The bulk of remaining cryptocurrencies and outliers need to be examined further by a financial expert for the kind of cryptocurrency and their function in the financial market (coin vs token).
+The bulk of remaining cryptocurrencies and outliers may still need to be examined further by a financial expert for the kind of cryptocurrency and their function in the financial market (coin vs token).

 ### Resources